 If you’re not showing up when potential customers are Googling you, then they’re going with someone who is showing up.
-Our Google AdWords-certified strategists design campaigns to maximize your AdWords investment and make sure your ads are delivering.
-This involves A/B testing copy, location parameters, keywords, and landing pages, in addition to keeping up with Google’s latest rules and updates.
+Our Google Ad-certified strategists design campaigns to maximize your search ads investment and make sure your ads deliver.
+This involves A/B testing copy, location parameters, keywords, landing pages, and keeping up with Google’s latest rules and updates.

 Pay Per Click Services

 Keyword research is one of the initial steps of any search engine marketing or optimization.
-The process of keyword research involves more than just collecting keywords and phrases related to your business, products or services.
+The keyword research process involves more than just collecting keywords and phrases related to your business, products, or services.
 It’s about the strategic selection of the right keywords to use.
-When it comes to search engine marketing specifically, keyword selection is crucial, and it involves looking at a multitude of data in order to select the right keywords.
+When it comes to search engine marketing specifically, keyword selection is crucial, and it involves looking at a multitude of data to select the right keywords.

-A/B testing is another essential aspect of SEM.
+A/B testing is another essential aspect of PPC.
 A/B testing involves testing different versions of ads to see which perform best.
-A/B testing is essential to not only make sure your ads stand the best chance of capturing members of your desired audience, but also to inform ongoing optimizations.
-This knowledge can be applied not only to future campaigns, but also other parts of your marketing as a whole.
+A/B testing is essential to ensure your ads stand the best chance of capturing members of your desired audience and inform ongoing optimizations.
+This knowledge can be applied to future campaigns and other parts of your marketing as a whole.
 It’s a valuable and accessible way to perform valuable user testing.

-Strategic planning is essential not only while you’re gearing up to launch an SEM campaign.
-The best SEM campaigns, as we’ve illustrated, require ongoing management, assessment, testing and, from those things, retooling, if necessary.
-It can sometimes take a bit of trial and error at first to nail down aspects of your SEM strategy.
-At the same time, just because something works at first, that doesn’t mean it’ll always work, or that it couldn’t work even better.
-It’s important to never abandon strategic planning in your SEM efforts and always be ready to pivot, adjust and improve.
+Strategic planning is essential not only while you’re gearing up to launch a PPC campaign.
+As we’ve illustrated, the best PPC campaigns require ongoing management, assessment, testing, and, from those things, retooling, if necessary.
+It can sometimes take a bit of trial and error to nail down aspects of your PPC strategy.
+At the same time, just because something works at first doesn’t mean it’ll always work or that it couldn’t work even better.
+It’s important to never abandon strategic planning in your PPC efforts and always be ready to pivot, adjust and improve.

-Anyone can try to set up their own SEM campaigns, turn them on, and forget about them.
+Anyone can try to set up their own PPC campaigns, turn them on, and forget about them.
 But if you’re going to be in the business of paying for clicks, you better make sure you’re getting your money’s worth.
-And that assurance comes, in part, from looking at the data related to your SEM.
-But there’s a lot of data available, and it can be difficult to know how to interpret it.
+And that assurance comes partly from looking at the data related to your PPC campaigns.
+But there’s a lot of data available, and it is not easy to know how to interpret it.
 That’s where the analytics and reporting from your agency come in.

-There’s no shortage of businesses offering search engine marketing services, agencies and otherwise, and as you might imagine, most of them know how to show up in your Google search.
-So how do you narrow the playing field and pick the right agency to work with?
+There’s no shortage of businesses offering pay per click advertising services, agencies, as you might imagine, most of them know how to show up in your Google search.
+So how do you narrow the playing field and pick the right PPC agency to work with?

 Look for an agency that: